 A fighting game kind of needs to have a storyline for the sake of identity.
 Not just for the characters, but for the world itself.
 Who are these characters and why are they fighting?
 Why are they fighting again?
 And again?

-So here’s a look at the canon storyline of Mortal Kombat.
-Before I really get into it, let’s just talk about the makeup of this reality:
+Before I really get into the canon story of Mortal Kombat, let’s talk about the makeup of this reality:

 In the Mortal Kombat multiverse, there are different dimensions (or realms).
-They’re kind of like alternate Earths, but without the parallel universe gimmick.
-They’re basically different planets completely.
+They’re basically different planets, separated by portals.
 You have Earthrealm, which is us, or a world similar enough to ours.

 Edenia is kind of a happy fairytale world made of magic and beauty.
 Outworld is a barbarian world where violence and monsters run rampant.
 Netherrealm is Hell itself.
 Seido is the realm of order, though to an extreme, fascist degree.
 On the other side of the coin is Chaosrealm, where anarchy is a way of life.
 Then you got a bunch of random worlds like the world of reptile people, the world of vampires, the world of bug people, and so on.